EZ4ZZW/GolangParser/README.md

 - [x] get the function names from source file
 - [x] add param parse
 - [ ] design a more clear output format
+- [ ] can parse all function called in some function's body
 - [x] can parse all source file in some directory
 - [ ] analysis whether these functions are api
 - [ ] check this api is called from outside or inside